arpitbhatt027/arpitbhatt027/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.
+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.<br>
 ✉️ &nbsp;You can shoot me an email at arpitbhatt027@gmail.com I'll try to respond as soon as I can.

 ### 🛠 &nbsp;Tech Stack